1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Learning the codebase for 1 product / key component
+- Solid technical understanding of the codebase for 1 product / key component
 - Proficient in primary focus area (BE/FE/Data/or DevOps)

 </td></tr>